 All students are required to maintain adequate health insurance coverage that includes medical and mental health benefits in the New York City area.
 Most students are enrolled automatically in one of the NYU-sponsored Student Health Insurance Plans as part of the course registration process.
 To learn more about the NYU Sponsored Student Health Insurance Plans, to change enrollment options, or to waive out of the plan, visit www.nyu.edu/health/insurance.
 If you are thinking about waiving out of the NYU plan, consider the “out of area” coverage, including the out of pocket costs and/or deductibles, the referrals/pre-approval process, and the copay policy.
-Regardless of the insurance plan, please ensure that you have an insurance card and other relevant insurance information.
+Regardless of the insurance plan, please ensure that your student has an insurance card and other relevant insurance information.

 If you become aware that something is wrong – that your student may be in need of help – the Wellness Exchange at (212) 443-9999 is ready to assist and respond to your questions and concerns 24 hours a day, 7 days a week.
 In an emergency situation, we instruct students to call 911 and NYU Public Safety at (212) 998-2222 to get the immediate assistance they need.
 If you are aware of an emergency involving your student, call NYU Public Safety at (212) 998-2222.